smartlyio/cswat/README.md

 `CSWat` is basically a fork of Ruby masters branch CSV library, renamed to `CSWat` to avoid clashes.
 Use is as you would use `CSV`, with addition to a few added options to relax some csv restrictions around the standards.
-For now ther is only one new option: `nonstandard_quote` which is a boolean value determinig if it should try to handle non-standard quoting style of PHP standard library csv implementation.
+For now there are a few new options:

++ `nonstandard_quote` which is a boolean value determinig if it should try to handle non-standard quoting style of PHP standard library csv implementation.
   Look at the [tests] for more information.
++ `graceful_errors` which overrides default behaviour of raising MalformedCSV exceptions and instead returns them as rows.
++ `accept_backslash_escape` which causes the parser to accept escaping of quote character with a backslash (e.g. `\"`) the same as standard double-quote escaping (e.g. `""`).

 Additionally CSWat provides a niftly small executable (`cswat`, obviously) which reads from `ARGF` and prints each row it parsed with `p` so you can see how